 Now, I’m not saying that this is entirely the delivery person or your neighbour’s fault — the point I’m trying to make is that interruptions are the enemy for those of us who work from home — and unfortunately there tends to be a lot of them.

-From postal deliveries and computer updates through to unsolicited phone calls and your cat deciding to do yoga on your keyboard, when you work from home, the interruptions are frequent and many.
+From postal deliveries and computer updates (damn you Windows 10!) through to unsolicited phone calls and your cat deciding to do yoga on your keyboard, when you work from home, the interruptions are frequent and many.

 The plus side of this is that being the local neighbourhood delivery-receiver person will probably make you very popular among your neighbours.